KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

                "\n\nW / UP / Space / Mouse to FLAP"s;
     }

-Now we can make the ``create_score`` function which will make an entity.
+Next we can make the ``create_score`` function which will make an entity.

-Retrieve constants and canvas size,
+Retrieve constants and canvas size:

 .. code-block:: cpp